Dr. Marquis Vawter

 include performing microarray analysis using Affymetrix U133P, Human Exon 1.0 ST, and Human Mitochondrial Resequencing Arrays.

 She is involved in researching the genetics of neuropsychiatric illness in Costa Rica as well as performing RT PCR analysis on candidate

 genes for schizophrenia, bipolar disorder and major depression

 Asisstant Project Scientist

 Dr. Firoza Mamdani

 Dr. Mamdani received her Ph.D. in Human Genetics from McGill University where her graduate work focused on the pharmacogenomics of treatment response in mood disorders, specifically the identification of genetic and peripheral gene expression biomarkers for response.
-She has been a postdoctoral fellow in Dr. Vawter's laboratory since 2011 where she has worked on projects involved in mitochondrial DNA sequencing and mtDNA variant investigation in postmortem brain tissue, gene expression and biomarkers in mood disorders, and performing laser capture microdissection of postmortem brain samples.
+She has been in Dr. Vawter's laboratory since 2011, initially as a postdoctoral fellow, where she has worked on projects involved in mitochondrial DNA sequencing and mtDNA variant investigation in postmortem brain tissue, gene expression and biomarkers in mood disorders and suicide, and performing laser capture microdissection of postmortem brain samples.
 She is also collaborating with Drs.
 Fabio Macciardi, Federica Torri and Ilaria Guella carrying out a RNA-seq study in neuropsychiatric disorders.

 Staff Research Associate